-A set of these sub-objectives describes the indicators used to assess performance, with their acceptance criteria representing the minimum performance for reaching the objective.
+A set of these sub-objectives describes the indicators used to assess performance, with their accepcts would then be executed in parts, depending on tance criteria representing the minimum performanthe available resources and other circumstances. ce for reaching the objective.